 There are a lot of different things that you can try to find in a pillow that will help you to determine whether it’s the right choice for you or not.
 Not one pillow will suit everyone.
 Your choice will be based on your personal preferences.
 Examples are:

-- Fill and fiber: You’ve probably noticed that there are a variety of pillows out there filled with synthetic materials, cotton, memory foam, down, feathers, and a range of other substances.
+- Fill and fibre: You’ve probably noticed that there are a variety of pillows out there filled with synthetic materials, cotton, memory foam, down, feathers, and a range of other substances.
 The fill of your pillow will affect how it feels under your head.
 If you like a softer pillow, then down and feathers are a great choice.
 Alternatively, if you’re looking for firm support to help with a painful neck, then memory foam or latex might be a better option, read more here for other options.

 - Height: The height of a pillow depends on how much filling it has.
 Some pillows are designed to be stacked, so they’re a little thinner.
 Other cushions will lift your head almost a foot off the bed.